Cragside, Rothbury

 Opening Arrangements

-Cragside grounds and estate are open all year round (excluding Christmas Eve and Christmas Day).
+are open all year round (excluding Christmas Eve and Christmas Day).
 Summer opening times: 10am - 5pm, last entry 4pm.
 Winter opening times: 11am - 3pm, last entry 2pm.
-House opens: 19th February - 30th October, 7 days a week, 11am - 5pm, last admission 4pm.
-Winter opening times: November - December weekend only.
-See website for further details and information.
-Entry to the House is controlled for safety reasons and at busy times you may have to queue.
-For opening times to Tearooms and Shop see website.
+House opens: 18th February - 5th November, 7 days a week, 11am - 5pm, last admission 4pm.
+Winter opening times: House will be closed for conservation work until February half term 2024

 Admission Charges